 This organization supports children and their immediate family in a dignified and compassionate manner and also provides a safe haven for abandoned and abused children.
-Volunteers join a variety of projects supported by the organisation during their experience.
+Volunteers join a variety of initiatives supported by the project during their experience.
 For this project it is important to be flexible and take initiative.

 The project offers a half-day option when combined with an English language course.

 |Location||Cape Town, South Africa|

 |Documents required||Enrolment form, curriculum vitae, letter of motivation, passport copy, proof of medical insurance, police clearance certificate|

 |Day of departure||Saturday|

 The Safe Haven Project was established in 2007.
 This project is an NPO that aims to help the less fortunate in South Africa by improving their quality of life.
 The project’s focus is to provide positive attention, educational activities, play time and basic needs to mainly children and youth in various communities.
 This all takes place in a safe environment so that everyone involved can develop and grow.

 The project supports various organisations in Cape Town, providing a safe haven to underprivileged, abandoned and abused children.

 This volunteer experience will be very rewarding if you are passionate about caring for children and can bring a positive, creative and proactive attitude.
 You will have the opportunity to interact with interesting people from all walks of life and get to know different cultures and religions.